-Ethical and Socially Investment.
-Trustees will not invest in Tobacco, Tar Sands, or Thermal Coal or Fossil Fuel.
+Ethical and Socially Responsible Investment:-

+Trustees will not invest in companies whose activities are predominantly involved in Tobacco, Tar Sands, Thermal Coal or Fossil Fuel.
 The Trustees also wish to identify companies working in areas that positively affect the environment, who contribute to the communities where they are based, and to exclude companies whose contribution taken across the whole range of their work is perceived as negative.
 Trustees also want to support development in the third world.